 Successful completion of language courses requires accurate placement based on your proficiency of the language.
 You will be placed into levels in the following manner.

 - Students who have completed up to two years of a modern language in high school may take language courses at the 111-level.

-- Students who wish to be placed above the level indicated by their high school record or are fluent speakers of the language being pursued may take intermediate college level language courses as determined by their performance on the WebCAPE foreign language placement examination.
-Students should take the placement examination before coming to Summer Orientation.
+Students who wish to be placed above the level indicated by their high school record or college record or who are fluent speakers of the language being pursued should take intermediate college level language courses (200-level and above) as determined by his or her performance on the WebCAPE language placement examination.
+Note: based on the results of the Placement Exam, students could be placed in SPA 251, SPA 252, FRE 213, or FRE 214 any of which satisfies the GE5 World Systems/Foreign Language category; FRE 346 and FRE 348 will satisfy the GE5 Western Civilization Category; and or SPA 310 which satisfies the GE5 Oral Expression Category.

-- Select the language: French, German, Spanish, or Italian.
+- Select the language to be tested (French, German, Spanish, or Italian)

-- Your placement score will be displayed at the end of the exam.
-Be sure to click on “Finished" to send a copy of this information to Plattsburgh.
+Your placement score will be displayed at the end of the exam.
+Be sure to click on “Finished” so your results are recorded.

 LIB Proficiency Exam